danecrosby/Postal-Lightning/README.md

 # Postal-Lightning
 This project maps lightning strikes geographical data onto US Postal codes.
-This makes it easier to show the data as a heatmap or to track lightning data for individual zipcode areas.
+This makes it easier to show the data as a heatmap or to track historical lightning data for individual postal codes.

 This project takes 2021 US lightning stike data from [NOAA Cloud-to-Ground Lightning Strikes](https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0), daily lightning strikes aggregated into 0.1 x 0.1 degree tiles, sized roughly 11 km^2, and tries to map that data onto US postal codes by determining which of these tiles fall into which postal code area.
 It uses the [ST_CONTAINS() function](https://postgis.net/docs/ST_Contains.html) and postal code geographical polygon data from the zipcodes table map the tiles onto complex polygonal postal codes.